mieweb/docs/content/features/fax-manager/incoming-file-fax-q.md

 wikigdrive: 'v2.16.0'
 markup: 'pandoc'
 ---
-## File/Fax Queue Introduction
+## Incoming File/Fax Q Introduction

-The File/Fax Queue allows for viewing/indexing of incoming faxes.
+The Incoming File/Fax Q allows for viewing/indexing of incoming faxes.
 Within the module, a file can be previewed or opened, tasks generated, file sent to a new user or department, or indexed directly within the queue or WebScan.
 This module has recently been updated to now include additional information when opening the file.
 When a user opens the file, they will see a summary of that document.
 The summary includes the File ID, Date and Time it was created in the queue, the Sender's fax number, and the status.
 When a user hovers over this information, a set of shortcut icons are displayed.
 The icons will be reviewed in the Documentation section.
-The File/Fax Queue is a feature that can be added or upgraded for an additional cost.
+The Incoming File/Fax Q is a feature that can be added or upgraded for an additional cost.

-## File Queue Set-Up
+## Incoming File/Fax Q Set-Up

-1. To enable the new File/Fax Queue, go to the <em>Control Panel</em> on the left side menu, and click on the <em>My Settings</em> tab.
+1. To enable the new Incoming File/Fax Q, go to the <em>Control Panel</em> on the left side menu, and click on the <em>My Settings</em> tab.

 ![](./incoming-file-fax-q.assets/9d52e33905e74fc70a429958ad7a81f4.png)